Questions surround Messi’s future amid Barcelona chaos - WHIZ News

 Messi has been unusually quiet since the loss in Lisbon and hasn’t made any public statements, unlike after the team lost the Spanish league title to Real Madrid a few weeks ago and he came out to openly talk to the media.

 Earlier this season, Messi criticized Barcelona directors for some of their decisions.
-He was especially upset with sports director Eric Abidal after he criticized players’ efforts amid a series of poor results.
-Abidal was fired on Tuesday.
+He was especially upset with sports director Éric Abidal after he criticized players’ efforts amid a series of poor results.
+Barcelona said Tuesday that the club and Abidal had reached a mutual agreement to part ways.

 Messi had also said that he didn’t think Barcelona would succeed in the Champions League the way things were at the club.